rpede/SecureSoftwareDevelopment/assignments/authorization.md

 Simply checking that a user is authenticated is not enough for a real world application.

-Following the principle of least privilege we almost always need more fine grained control.
+Following the principle of least privilege we almost always need more fine-grained control.

 The aim of this assignment is for you to explorer this field within your tech-stack.

 ## Context

-Imagine you are working on the backend for a news site.
+Imagine you are working on the back-end for a news site.
 The site contains news articles written by journalists.
 The site have editors which correct factual mistakes in articles and remove hateful comments.